goslang/ezk8s/README.md

 ### Project Status

-This Project is highly experimental.
+This Project is functional, but still under active development.